-The Board held 22 meetings in 2020.
-Each member of the Board attended 75% or more of the aggregate number of Board meetings and meetings of the committees on which he or she served during 2020.
+The Board held 8 meetings in 2021.
+Each member of the Board attended 75% or more of the aggregate number of Board meetings and meetings of the committees on which he or she served during 2021.
 All members of the Board are expected to attend the Meeting, which is held along with a regularly scheduled meeting of the Board.
-All current members of the Board attended the 2020 Annual Meeting of Stockholders virtually except for (1) Mr. Stones, who was sworn in as a Board member in December 2020 after having been appointed by the President of the United States and confirmed by the U.S. Senate and (2) Mr. McKissack, who was appointed by the Board in February 2021 to fill the vacancy created by the death of former Board member W. David Hemingway, The Board Chair generally presides over all meetings of the Board, including regularly scheduled executive sessions of the Board in which members of management do not participate.
+All current members of the Board attended the 2021 Annual Meeting of Stockholders virtually.
+The Board Chair generally presides over all meetings of the Board, including regularly scheduled executive sessions of the Board in which members of management do not participate.
 Farmer Mac's Corporate Governance Guidelines provide that the Board Chair or the majority of the Board may designate any other director to preside over executive sessions of non-management directors.